Yellow Discharge During Pregnancy: 7 Causes & What It Means

-Yellow discharge during pregnancy can be a sign of infections, like a yeast infection, bacterial vaginosis, trichomoniasis or chlamydia.
+Yellow discharge during pregnancy can be a sign of a vaginal infection, like a yeast infection, bacterial vaginosis, trichomoniasis or chlamydia.
 It can also occur with elimination of the mucus plug, or with leaking amniotic fluid.

-This type of discharge can emerge with other symptoms, like a foul odor, genital itching or pain or burning with urination.
+Yellow discharge that occurs with pregnancy can emerge with other symptoms, like a foul odor, genital itching or pain or burning with urination.
 You should follow up with your obstetrician if you notice these symptoms to avoid complications in your pregnancy.

-If you have yellow discharge during pregnancy, you are advised to see your obstetrician to identify a cause an inidicate appropriate treatment.
+If you have yellow discharge during pregnancy, you are advised to see your obstetrician to identify a cause an indicate appropriate treatment.
 Treatment will vary based on the underlying cause.

 Imagem ilustrativa número 1